Rob Fulop

-Rob Fulop is an American game programmer who created two of the Atari 2600's biggest hits: the port of arcade game Missile Command and 1982's Demon Attack, which won Electronic Games' Game of the Year award.
-While at Atari, Fulop also ported Night Driver to the 2600 and Space Invaders to the Atari 8-bit family.
+Rob Fulop (born 1959) is an American game programmer who created two of the Atari 2600's biggest hits: the port of arcade game Missile Command and 1982's Demon Attack, which won Electronic Games' Game of the Year award.
+While at Atari, Fulop also ported Night Driver to the 2600 and Space Invaders to the Atari 8-bit computers.

 Early life

 Fulop grew up in Oakland, California where was first introduced to computers via a teletype in Skyline High School in 1974, which he used to create simple programs in BASIC such as a coin flipper and a game similar to Nim.
 His experience with the device inspired him to pursue a degree in electrical engineering and computer science at the University of California, Berkeley.

 Career

 Atari (1978-1981)

 While studying in university, Fulop got an internship in Atari's coin-op division where he worked on sound design for a Superman pinball machine and developed an editor to be used for generating sound effects for other pinball machines.

-After graduating Fulop went back to Atari, he was hired to work in the company's home division where he created arcade ports for Atari's newly released 2600 console as well as the company's family of 8-bit computers.
+After graduating, Fulop went back to Atari, he was hired to work in the company's home division where he created arcade ports for Atari's newly released 2600 console as well as the company's family of 8-bit computers.

-After creating the Atari 8-bit port of Space Invaders, which was criticized due to its changing of certain elements of the arcade original, such as the removal of shields, Fulop developed a port of Missile Command for the Atari 2600, which was commercial success.
+After creating the Atari 8-bit port of Space Invaders, which was criticized due to its changing of certain elements of the arcade original, such as the removal of shields, Fulop developed a port of Missile Command for the Atari 2600, which was a commercial success.
 As a christmas bonus that year, he only received a coupon for a free turkey.
 Chagrined by the feeling of being unappreciated by Atari for his work on the game, Fulop decided to leave the company.